Risk Free Bet up to $1,500

 Calculating NFL Betting Totals

-Another reason why over/under bets are so popular is that sportsbooks do most of the research when it comes to making these NFL odds.
+Another reason why over/under bets are so popular is that the best US sportsbooks do most of the research when it comes to making these NFL odds.
 Before setting an over/under total, they will gather information on previous meetings, advanced stats and weather conditions to try to correctly nail the number of points scored in a game.
 More often than not, oddsmakers do a great job of placing the over/under total within a few points of the game's outcome (or in the case of player props, those totals).

 NFL Over/ Under Betting Tips